Poppyyddod/Flexi-Layer-API/README.md

 - This project is a **dynamic data management API**.
 It saves time on your projects
 - Support for `PostgreSQL`, `MySQL` and `MongoDB` now.
 - Support `Auth system` -> `PostgreSQL` and `MySQL`.
-- Don't forget read `READEME` file enjoy!.
+- Don't forget read `READE ME` file enjoy!.
 ### By yddod_
 ## Installtion, ENV Config & Run the server
 - **Step 1 :** Install dependencies: